GeoscienceAustralia/ga-aem/python/README.md

 # Python
-Directory containing the Python(3) interface files.
+Directory containing the Python(3) interface files package.

 ## Description
 The Python (>=v3.5) interface consists of a C/C++ shared libarary (.so on Linux or .dll on Windows) called gatdaem1d which contains time domain forward modelling and derivative functions which are called by the Python interpreter.